-One of the biggest opportunities for farmers will come from one of the three SBTN Land target structures, which will require specific types of corporates setting targets to contribute to landscape scale nature recovery.
-Scalability only possible through collective action from multiple, connected farmers or landowners.
-This supply is already establishing through the momentum building in farmer cluster groups and collaborative farmer groups, like EFG.
+One of the biggest opportunities for farmers will come from one of the three SBTN Land target structures, which will require specific types of corporates to set targets that contribute to landscape scale nature recovery.
+Such scalability is only possible through collective action from multiple, connected farmers or landowners which is being established through the momentum building in farmer cluster groups and collaborative farmer groups, like EFG.